Entropy Scaling Models

 Refprop RES Model

-Entropy scaling model based on Refprop EOS [3, 4].
+Entropy scaling model based on Refprop EOS for the viscosity and thermal conductivity [3, 4].

 Parameters

-• ξ::Vector{T}: component-specific scaling parameter in case global parameters are used (ξ = 1 for individual fits)
+• ξ::SingleParam: component-specific scaling parameter (ξ = 1 for individual fits)

 Info

 The default CoolProp EOS is used here which does not necessarily match the choice of the original papers.
-This might lead to slight deviations to the values in the original papers (especially for the thermal conductivity).
+This might lead to slight deviations from values in the original papers (especially for the thermal conductivity).

 Example